-Designate a proper space to do your job, set up your desk with the supplies you need to perform it successfully, it doesn’t have to be a whole room, just find an appropriate space in your home where you know you’ll avoid distractions.
+Designate a proper space to do your job, set up your desk with the supplies you need to perform it successfully, it doesn’t have to be a whole room, just find an appropriate space in your home where you know you’ll avoid or at least limit distractions.
 Find a space that you’ll only use for your job, so your brain can reprogram itself and you’ll feel like you’re keeping things separated once again.
-It is not emotionally healthy to feel like your whole home is also your place of work, you’ll just feel like you have to work all of the time, which brings us to our next tip:
+It is not good for your emotional and mental health to feel like your whole home is also your place of work, you’ll just feel like you have to work all of the time, which brings us to our next tip:

 Research has shown that having concrete work to do and goals to achieve increases confidence and a sense of having everything under control.
 Set realistic goals to achieve during the day, so that when you start working on them you put yourself in motion towards having a productive day.
-It’s important to set minor and major objectives, when completing your minor objectives you get motivated to complete those major ones.
+It’s important to set minor and major objectives, when you complete minor objectives and see you're making progress you boost productivity and get motivated to complete those major ones.
 Organize them in a way that will work for you to keep your motivation on the rise; like maybe a couple of minor ones followed by a major one, or one minor and one major.
 Whatever works for you to maintain motivation and excitement towards completing your tasks.

 When setting up your goals for the day, set a time frame to complete your tasks, and focus on them until you’re done.
 Make sure you take breaks during the day.
-Although a lot of research has shown that people working remotely take more and larger breaks, this has also proven effective and has shown that larger breaks increase productivity.
-Some people recommend the Pomodoro Technique:
+Although a lot of research has shown that remote working people take more and larger breaks, this has also proven effective and has shown that larger breaks increase productivity.
+Some remote workers recommend the Pomodoro Technique:

 - Choose a task